quic-mtuttle/aimet/Docs/install/install_host.rst

 - TensorFlow GPU variant: `CUDA Toolkit 11.8.0 <https://developer.nvidia.com/cuda-11-8-0-download-archive>`_
 - ONNX GPU variant: `CUDA Toolkit 11.8.0 <https://developer.nvidia.com/cuda-11-8-0-download-archive>`_

-2.1 Visit the CUDA Toolkit link above for the version corresponding to your AIMET GPU package and download the tested version of the CUDA toolkit for your environment.
+Step 2.1: Visit the CUDA Toolkit link above for the version corresponding to your AIMET GPU package and download the tested version of the CUDA toolkit for your environment.

 All versions of the CUDA toolkit are also listed at https://developer.nvidia.com/cuda-toolkit-archive.